scarnyc/Revisiting-Hubbles-Law-with-Hacker-Stats/README.md

 # Revisiting-Hubbles-Law-with-OLS-and-Hacker-Stats
-OLS Linear Regression, Pairs Bootstrap Resampling, and Hypothesis Testing to validate Hubble's Law in Python.
+OLS Simple Linear Regression, Pairs Bootstrap Resampling, and Hypothesis Testing to observe the effect of Hubble's Law in Python.